Kiaramarnitt/holy/documentation/Maintenance_Guidelines.md

 ## Entity Deprecation Strategy

-Following [MIRO](https://github.com/owlcs/miro/blob/master/miro.md) guidelines, classes are moved to owl:DeprecatedClass and labelled with an annotation property when deemed obsolete.
+Following [MIRO](https://github.com/owlcs/miro/blob/master/miro.md) guidelines, classes are moved to owl:DeprecatedClass and labeled with an annotation property when deemed obsolete.
 No class is deleted.

 ## Versioning Policy